inscist/api-guidelines/Guidelines.md

 #### 10.2.6.
 Operation tombstones
 Services **MAY** choose to support tombstoned operations.
-Services **MAY** choose to delete tombstones after a service defined period of time.
+Services **MAY** choose to delete tombstones after a service-defined period of time.

 #### 10.2.7.
 The typical flow, polling
 - Client invokes a stepwise operation by invoking an action using POST